Rdatatable/data.table/README.md

   41. `DT[where, someCol:=NULL]` is now an error that i is provided since it makes no sense to delete a column for only a subset of rows.
 Closes [#506](https://github.com/Rdatatable/data.table/issues/506).

+  42. forder did not identify -0 as 0 for numeric types.
+This is fixed now.
+Thanks to @arcosdium for nice minimal example.
+Closes [#743](https://github.com/Rdatatable/data.table/issues/506).

 #### NOTES

   1. Reminder: using `rolltolast` still works but since v1.9.2 now issues the following warning: